 Apart from nodes, it is also possible to indicate scheduling constraints on CPU cores, GPUs, memory, or network bandwidth (if we set that up).
 Atm, you have to indicate constraints for:

+Actin, you have to indicate constraints for

 - either number of nodes or CPUs - number of GPUs, if any needed.
 If no GPUs are requested, any GPU program will fail.
 (Btw, this policy is not fully as intended, so if technically it can be improved, we can look into it.) - if you want to run >1 job on a node at the same time, memory.
-Just reserve per job: 128500 / NJOBS_PER_NODE.
+Just reserve per job: 128500 / NJOBS\PER\NODE.
 By default, SLURM reserves all the memory of a node, preventing other jobs from running on the same node(s).
 This may or may not be the intention.
 (If the intention, better use --exclusive.)